FAQ for Cornell’s International Community

 Yes, if you are in F-1 status and you enroll in Cornell (or Cornell Tech) classes, the fall 2020 hybrid semester will count as part of your two-semester eligibility requirement for OPT/CPT.

-How will my OPT/CPT status be affected if I am not able to study in Ithaca this fall?
+How will my OPT/CPT status be affected if I am not able to study in Ithaca?
 Will I be eligible for OPT/CPT if I Study Away?

 I am doing full-time CPT over the fall semester.
 Am I maintaining my status?